Full-Time MBA | Admissions

 - Highly motivated early to mid-level professionals with 2-6 years of experience who want to develop critical leadership skills for management positions

 - Candidates who earned a bachelor’s degree and demonstrate excellent academic and career potential and who thrive on challenge

 - Applicants with strong leadership potential who will thrive in our community comprised of diverse academic, professional and cultural backgrounds

 Who is in the Class of 2025?

 Whether you are looking to enter a new profession, enhance your current career path or start your own entrepreneurial venture, the Merage School Full-Time MBA will help you become a confident and respected leader.
 Learn more about the Class of 2025.Class Profile Sheet

 The Merage School is proud to announce that our Full-Time MBA degree is now fully STEM-designated.
 This game-changing enhancement is perfect for students interested in deepening their knowledge of Management Science and Quantitative Methods—including optimization, data science, economics and operations research—for problem-solving and data-driven decision-making.

 Dual Degree Programs

 Earn two graduate degrees in a shorter period of time.
 You must first be enrolled at UCI in either the School of Law or School of Medicine before applying for a dual degree program.
 See the following links for more information:

 The Full-Time MBA program operates on a quarter system, and both JD/MBA and MD/MBA students are required to complete a minimum of 76 MBA units (4 quarters) in addition to the coursework of their respective disciplines.
-Note that tuition fees will also differ from the traditional Full-Time MBA program.
+Tuition fees will differ from the traditional Full-Time MBA program.